uhub/awesome-lua/README.md

 * [xs-embedded-llc/l2dbus](https://github.com/xs-embedded-llc/l2dbus) - Lua-to-D-Bus (L2DBUS) is a Lua module that provides a *nearly* complete binding to the D-Bus IPC service.
 It is not, however, a complete re-implementation of the D-Bus protocol in Lua but instead leverages the tested D-Bus reference library which implements the lower-level protocol stack.
 What L2DBUS does provide, however, is access to lower-level features of D-Bus along with a higher level abstraction to make developing Lua D-Bus clients and services easier.
 These capabilities make it entirely feasible to re-implement a low level program like *dbus-monitor* in Lua as well more complex client/server applications.
 In this respect the Lua binding is similar to the popular D-Bus Python binding without the implicit GLib/GObject dependency.
 Hopefully L2DBUS strikes a balance between both low and high level APIs so that there really isn't any D-Bus related feature that is not available to the developer.
 * [ocallaco/redis-queue](https://github.com/ocallaco/redis-queue) - a lua framework for queueing jobs using redis-async
 * [nielsvanspauwen/corona-async-http](https://github.com/nielsvanspauwen/corona-async-http) - A lua library enabling async http requests based on webpopups
-* [martin-damien/babel](https://github.com/martin-damien/babel) - Babel is a module to enable internationalisation in Lua applications.
-It is designed to work with LÖVE 2D too.
 * [kplaube/Gi-s-Rampage](https://github.com/kplaube/Gi-s-Rampage) - A little (and lovely) experiment with Lua and Corona.
-* [jessezha/CoAP-For-Wireshark](https://github.com/jessezha/CoAP-For-Wireshark) - A Lua implementation for CoAP dissector of wireshark
 * [excessive/iqe](https://github.com/excessive/iqe) - Load an Inter-Quake Export file into Lua
 * [dsoulayrol/flaw](https://github.com/dsoulayrol/flaw) - Fully Loaded AWesome - a LUA library to handle awesome widgets.
-* [britzl/defpro](https://github.com/britzl/defpro) - Defold Profiler interaction using Lua
 * [tobspr/LUATowerDefense](https://github.com/tobspr/LUATowerDefense) - Some small fun project, making towerdefense in LUA with Löve2D
 * [pkulchenko/LuaRemote](https://github.com/pkulchenko/LuaRemote) - Mobile Lua client for MobDebug
 * [hpenedones/luacnn](https://github.com/hpenedones/luacnn) - convolutional neural networks for hand digit recognition - uses torch7 and lua